≪ Go to our review of Bluetooth Speakers

 Bottom line: An inexpensive, water resistant speaker that will please most listeners

 If you're looking for a reliable, durable Bluetooth speaker at a low price, you can't get much better than the Anker SoundCore 2.
 And don't be put off by its list price of $90, it is generally available for less than half that online.
 This speaker is water resistant, lightweight, and can last more than 40 hours on a single charge.
 Yes, it doesn't sound as good as the pricier models, but it is exponentially better than listening to music from the built-in speakers in your smartphone.
 Plus, its cheap enough that you'll be able to stock up on some iTunes gift cards before heading out on your next trip.
-If you don't care about water resistance you can save even more with the original SoundCore.
+If you don't care about water resistance the original Soundcore is still available, and often sells for even less.

 Our Analysis and Hands-on Test Results